pranavakhadkar02/e-voting/DEPLOYMENT.md

    - Ensure your PostgreSQL database is connected to your web service
    - Check that `DATABASE_URL` environment variable is set automatically

-#### Other Common Issues
+#### Other Common Issues on Render

+- **502 Bad Gateway**: Usually caused by missing environment variables or SMTP timeouts

+  - Check all environment variables are set correctly
+  - Verify MAIL_DEFAULT_SENDER is configured
+  - Check service logs for timeout errors

 - **CORS errors**: Check that your frontend URL is allowed in CORS settings

+  - Backend automatically allows all origins in development
+  - For production, update CORS settings if needed

 - **Database errors**: Verify DATABASE_URL is correctly set

+  - Should be automatically set when PostgreSQL database is connected
+  - Check connection in Render dashboard

-- **Email not working**: Check Gmail app password and SMTP settings
+- **Email not working**:

+  - Verify Gmail App Password (not regular password)
+  - Check MAIL_DEFAULT_SENDER environment variable
+  - Test with `/api/health` endpoint
+  - Consider using SendGrid for production

+- **App sleeping**: Render free tier sleeps after 15 minutes of inactivity

+  - First request after sleep may be slow
-- **App sleeping**: Free tiers often sleep - consider upgrading for production use
+  - Consider upgrading for production use

+- **Build failures**:
+  - Check Python version matches `runtime.txt`
+  - Verify all dependencies in `requirements.txt`
+  - Check build logs in Render dashboard

 ### Custom Domain (Optional)

-Both Railway and Vercel allow custom domains on free tiers:
+Render allows custom domains on free tiers:

-- Add your domain in the platform's dashboard
+- Add your domain in the Render dashboard
 - Update DNS records as instructed
 - SSL certificates are automatically provided